Torsion pendulum clock

 A torsion pendulum clock, more commonly known as an anniversary clock or 400-day clock, is a mechanical clock which keeps time with a mechanism called a torsion pendulum.
 This is a weighted disk or wheel, often a decorative wheel with three or four chrome balls on ornate spokes, suspended by a thin wire or ribbon called a torsion spring (also known as "suspension spring").
 The torsion pendulum rotates about the vertical axis of the wire, twisting it, instead of swinging like an ordinary pendulum.
 The force of the twisting torsion spring reverses the direction of rotation, so the torsion pendulum oscillates slowly, clockwise and counterclockwise.
 The clock's gears apply a pulse of torque to the top of the torsion spring with each rotation to keep the wheel going.
-The Atmos Clock made by the Swiss company Jaeger-LeCoultre is another style of this clock.
+The Atmos clock, made by the Swiss company Jaeger-LeCoultre, is another style of this clock.
 The wheel and torsion spring function similarly to a watch's balance wheel and hairspring, as a harmonic oscillator to control the rate of the clock's hands.

 Description

 Torsion clocks are unusually delicate, ornamental machines which require stable conditions to operate properly.
 The clocks are protected from the vagaries of air currents by a glass dome.
-Clocks of this style were first made by Anton Harder around 1880, and they are also known as 400-day or anniversary clocks because many can run for an entire year on a single winding.
+Clocks of this style were first made by Anton Harder around 1880, and they are also known as 400-day or anniversary clocks because many can run for an entire year or more on a single winding.